SESYNC-ci/data-package-lesson/slides/exercises.Rmd

 There are many repositories you could upload your data package to within the DataONE federation.
 Pick a repository from the list (located at data/Nodes.csv) and upload a test data package to the "STAGING" environment.

+Note: Staging environments require a different authentication token than production environments.
+See the section on token in the publishing part of the lesson for more details.

 [Use the example code from the lesson.](#upload-data-package)

 ===